jpmaillard/JH-Practical-Machine-Learning/README.md

 ### 5. Implement the 3 models:
 For the 3 models we first create the model via the train() function and assign it to a variable, then we used this variable to calculate the prediction on the testing data set via the predict() function.
 We assign this prediction to a variable.
 This variable is used to create the confusion Matrix by comparing the values creating by this variable and the model$classe variable values via the confusionMatrix() function.
 We extract the accuracy rate out the confusion matrix and assign it to a variable.
 The out of sample error rate is then calculate thanks to the accuracy rate and assign to a variable.

-Note: all function here used are from the caret package.
+Note: all functions here used are from the caret package.

 ### 6. We Compare the models and choose the best one:
 We create a table containing for each model the accuracy rate and the out of sample error rates.